OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/configure-application-settings-after-deployment.md

 The module settings are grouped into different tabs:

 * Integrations – Configure the connections to external systems the module integrates with
-* Tenants – If your module supports multi-tenancy, here you can manage the tenants
 * Site Properties – Set the value of parameters used in the module
 * Timers – Set the schedule of batch tasks defined in the module
 * Operation – Configure other runtime settings like logging and auditing